 Sharing details of welfare measures announced by the government last month, the finance minister said support measures worth USD 23 billion (Rs 1.70 lakh crore) were provided, comprising free health insurance to health workers; cash transfers, free food and gas distribution; and social security measures for affected workers.

-To help companies, especially SME firms, cope with the sudden loss of economic opportunity, the government has provided relief in statutory and regulatory compliance matters related to income tax, GST, customs, financial services, and corporate affairs, she said.
+She said that to help companies, especially SME firms, cope with the sudden loss of economic opportunity, the government has provided relief in statutory and regulatory compliance matters related to income tax, GST, customs, financial services, and corporate affairs.

-The central bank has also been accommodative, she said, adding regulators are taking steps to reduce market volatility.
+She said the central bank has also been accommodative, adding regulators are taking steps to reduce market volatility.

 “Government is working extensively with stakeholders for providing additional relief in the form of humanitarian aid and to provide economic stimulus in the coming days,” she said.